A GPS disciplined 10 MHz frequency standardDesigned by Geppetto Electronics, Ships from United States of America

 The board has a 6 pin ISP header for firmware updates.
 Using it requires an AVR PDI programmer with a 6 pin cable and a pogo pin programming adapter.
 The firmware requires only standard AVR GCC and AVR libc to build, and is open source and available on GitHub.

-The design is intended to produce an Allan variance of 1E-10 or less (assuming good GPS reception and good mechanical and temperature stability).
+The design is intended to produce an Allan variance of around 1E-11 or better (assuming good GPS reception and good mechanical and temperature stability).
 The free-running OH300 oscillator has a short-term spec of no worse than 1E-11 @ 𝜏 10^0, but usually achieves around 8E-12.
 The pink graphs are comparisons between a unit running against a Thunderbolt after several days of warming up.
 They are reasonably characteristic.

 I had a project where I needed to perform particularly accurate frequency measurements and wanted those measurements traceable to some respected standard.
 This was the cheapest way I could find to do it.
 It is not intended to compete with commercial GPSDOs (which are far costlier, but you get what you pay for), but rather offer an entry level frequency standard for a reasonable price.